Nagarkot Around The Kathmandu Valley, Nepal Travel Guide

 Eat at reputable establishments.
 Confirm food is thoroughly cooked and served hot.
 Avoid raw or undercooked meats.
 Choose places with a high turnover of customers.

-Observe dining area and staff cleanliness.
+Observe dining area and personnel cleanliness.

 Avoid street food unless hot and freshly cooked.